saikat-panda/Scratchbase-hacktoberfest23/README.md

 # From scratch :bulb:
-We believe in making things from scratch, can help in increasing conceptual understanding of a subject.
+We believe in making things from scratch, can help in increasing conceptual understanding of a subject.<br>
-Use your choice of language to make literally anything.
+Use your choice of language to make literally anything.<br>
 Resist using any pre-existing libraries.

+---

 # HacktoberFest 2023 :fire: